 Progress should be followed on a flowchart.
 An interdisciplinary nutrition team, if available, should monitor patients.
 Weight, CBC, electrolytes, and BUN should be monitored often (eg, daily for inpatients).
 Plasma glucose should be monitored every 6 h until patients and glucose levels become stable.
 Fluid intake and output should be monitored continuously.
 When patients become stable, blood tests can be done much less often.

 Liver function tests should be done.
 Plasma proteins (eg, serum albumin, possibly transthyretin or retinol-binding protein), prothrombin time, plasma and urine osmolality, and Ca, Mg, and phosphate should be measured twice/wk.
 Changes in transthyretin and retinol-binding protein reflect overall clinical status rather than nutritional status alone.
 If possible, blood tests should not be done during glucose infusion.
-Full nutritional assessment (including BMI calculation and anthropometric measurements—see Undernutrition: Physical examination and Obesity and the Metabolic Syndrome: Body composition analysis) should be repeated at 2-wk intervals.
+Full nutritional assessment (including BMI calculation and anthropometric measurements—see Physical examination and see Body composition analysis) should be repeated at 2-wk intervals.

-About 5 to 10% of patients have complications related to central venous access (see Approach to the Critically Ill Patient: Complications).
+About 5 to 10% of patients have complications related to central venous access (see Complications).

 Catheter-related sepsis occurs in probably ≥ 50% of patients.
 Glucose abnormalities (hyperglycemia or hypoglycemia) or liver dysfunction occurs in > 90% of patients.